bhochhi/design-pattern-guide/README.md

 ###[Domain driven design vs Data Driven Design]()

+Most often I have use certain techniques and approaches without giving much thoughts to it, like what kind

 Recently I was trying to reorganize my thoughts on various design approaches I have been practicing.
 One of them is Data-Driven Design.
-Sometime,
+Most often, there were certain techniques that I apply

 http://buytaert.net/the-future-of-software-is-data-driven
 https://passwork.me/info/blog/applicationdesign